kjaehnig/MIST_isochrone_widget/README.md

 ## Using the isochrone widget for the first time

-The widget can be called from a terminal by doing:
+The widget can be called from a terminal by typing:
         " python run_isochrone_widget.py "

 After which the following should appear in your terminal: